aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/symbology-generation-specifics/postal-barcodes/_index.md

 |59|8 digits|16 bars|
 |62|8 digits|31 bars|

-The FCC field can be determined through the *setAustralianPostEncodingTable* method that has to be called passing one of the values from the [*CustomerInformationInterpretingType*]() enum listed in the table below.
+The FCC field can be determined through the *setAustralianPostEncodingTable* function that has to be called passing one of the values from the [*CustomerInformationInterpretingType*](https://reference.aspose.com/barcode/php/classCustomerInformationInterpretingType) class listed in the table below.

 |Australia Post Encoding Table|Supported Symbols|
 | :-: |---|